-Eddy is an F1 Bengal cat who came to live at The Wildcat Sanctuary in 2017.
+Eddy is a Bengal cat who came to live at The Wildcat Sanctuary in 2017.
 He was seven years old at the time.

 Eddy had spent over five years as a stud breeder, at a cattery making money for his owner.
 But then, the reward for all his years of service was being surrendered and euthanized.
 From the outside, Eddy’s a stunning cat.
 But on the inside, he was broken.